jett/issue-id/README.md

 # issue-id
-this is a fork of Andriy Lesyuk's issue-id Redmine plugin
+This is a fork of Andriy Lesyuk's issue-id Redmine plugin.
+Original project is hosted at http://projects.andriylesyuk.com/project/redmine/issue-id